This post may contain affiliate links. Please read our disclosure policy.

 Even though it’s usually used as a side dish, Mexican Rice can be incorporated into a lot of different main dishes.

 More Mexican Recipes

 Planning a fiesta of your own?
-Mexican food is what we live for around here and if you want some delicious authentic and Mexican recipes, you’ve got to try our Crock Pot Chicken Tacos, Crock Pot Carnitas, Baked Salsa Chicken, and my famous homemade Guacamole!
+Mexican food is what we live for around here!
+If you want some delicious Mexican inspired recipes, you’ve got to try our Crock Pot Chicken Tacos, Crock Pot Carnitas, Baked Salsa Chicken, and my famous homemade Guacamole!